 - Use of funds is restricted to the following broad program areas: (a) law enforcement; (b) prosecution and court programs; (c) prevention and education; (d) corrections and community corrections; (e) drug treatment; (f) planning, evaluation, and technology improvement; and (f) crime victim and witness programs (other than compensation). - 2.
-Any law enforcement or justice initiative previously eligible for funding under Byrne or LLEBG is eligible for JAG funding. - 3.
-JAG funds cannot be used directly or indirectly for security enhancements or equipment used by non-governmental entities not engaged in criminal justice or public safety. - 4.
-Based on extraordinary and exigent circumstances making the use of funds essential, BJA may certify a State's request to use funds for (a) vehicles, vessels, or aircraft; (b) luxury items; (c) real estate; or (d) construction projects, other than penal or correctional institutions (42 USC 3750 through 3759).
+JAG funds cannot be used directly or indirectly for security enhancements or equipment used by non-governmental entities not engaged in criminal justice or public safety. - 3.
+Based on extraordinary and exigent circumstances making the use of funds essential, BJA may certify a State's request to use funds for (a) vehicles (excluding police cruisers), vessels (excluding police boats), or aircraft (excluding police helicopters); (b) luxury items; (c) real estate; or (d) construction projects (other than penal or correctional institutions) (42 USC 3750 through 3759).